 At school, his friends sold t-shirts and wristbands with his name and the phrase "Aeternum Fortis" meaning "Eternal Strength".
 It reflected Connor's inspiring spirit as he battled through every adversity coming his way.
 Now, Aeternum Fortis is our eternal reminder of the amazing person he was and the gifts he left us.
 Connor's Run is your chance to show your support.
 It's 18.8 km that Connor ran on that day, and coincidentally his life's length.
 Instead of 10 km, we chose his birthday 9th June (9.6 km).
 Participants also write a positive affirmation on their bib, inspired by Connor's very own declaration to his yoga instruction during his treatment, that he "will be awesome".

 Over the past 5 years, Connor’s Run has evolved into Australia’s biggest event for paediatric brain cancer with thousands of young runners now participating in the event.
 Many come back year after year, each time generating more funds raised and more attention for the #1 cancer killer in young Australians.
-The event has been covered on Channel 7 and 9 news, and the Robert Connor Dawes foundation has garnered support from a number of high-profile ambassadors like Olympian James Tomkins, Actress Lisa McCune, Athlete Tamsyn Lewis Manou and Rugby Star Sean McMahon.
+The event has been covered on Channel 7 and 9 news, and the Robert Connor Dawes Foundation has garnered support from a number of high-profile ambassadors like Olympian James Tomkins, Actress Lisa McCune, Athlete Tamsyn Lewis Manou and comedian Dave Hughes.

 Join us again for the 6th annual Connor’s Run on Sept 16, 2018.